The EASE vision

 Integration into the University of Bremen

 The collaborative research center EASE is part of the high-profile research area Minds, Media, Machines of the University Bremen.
-The CRC (German: Sonderforschungsbereich or SFB) brings together excellent researchers from many different departments.
+The CRC (Collaborative Research Centre - German: Sonderforschungsbereich or SFB) brings together excellent researchers from many different departments.